 If a person with schizophrenia develops an addiction to substances, he or she is more likely to stop taking medications and other forms of treatment for schizophrenia.
 Substance abuse can also worsen many of the characteristics that someone with schizophrenia exhibits.
 When the two are mixed, it can lead to a dangerous spiral and relapse of psychosis.
 They are also more likely to self-harm, be violent, or become incarcerated.

 According to a 2014 National Survey on Drug Use and Health, 7.9 million people in the U.S. experience a mental disorder and substance use disorder simultaneously.
-The best treatment for dual diagnosis is an integrated approach where a person receives care for both substance abuse and the diagnosed mental illness at the same time.
+The best treatment for co-occurring disorders is an integrated approach where a person receives care for both substance abuse and the diagnosed mental illness at the same time.

 The first step in the situation of substance abuse and schizophrenia would typically be detox.
 This addresses withdrawal symptoms and also allows doctors to ensure the psychotic symptoms are not just a side effect of addiction and that schizophrenia is indeed medically present.